Oracle solutions and their deployment on Microsoft Azure

 Oracle RAC is designed to mitigate the failure of a single node in an on-premises multi-node cluster configuration.
 It relies on two on-premises technologies which are not native to hyper-scale public cloud environments: network multi-cast and shared disk.
 If your database solution requires Oracle RAC in Azure, you need 3rd party software to enable these technologies.
-A Microsoft Azure Certified offering called FlashGrid Node for Oracle RAC is available in the Azure Marketplace, published by FlashGrid Inc. For more information on this solution and how it works in Azure, please see the FlashGrid solution page.
+For more information on Oracle RAC, please see the FlashGrid solution page.

 High availability and disaster recovery considerations